Eugene Galien Laloue Biography | Oil Paintings

 12-11-1854 Paris, FRA - 1-16-1941 Chérence, FRABack to Artist IndexView Artists Paintings

-A typical Eugene Galien-Laloue painting depicts sidewalks and avenues crowded with people or tourists mingling before the capital's monuments.
-He also painted the landscapes of Normandy and Seine-et-Marne, as well as military scenes he was commissioned to produce in 1914.
-The Republic of France selected Galien-Laloue to work as a 'war artist,' both during the Franco-Prussian War and World War I, chiefly in watercolor.
+A typical Eugene Galien-Laloue painting depicts sidewalks and avenues swarming with people or tourists mingling before Paris's landmarks, also painting landscapes in Normandy and Seine-et-Marne.
+The French government selected Galien Laloue to work as a war artist, commissioned to paint military scenes both during the Franco-Prussian War and during World War I.

 Art Movement: Impressionism

 Artists Influencing Eugene Galien Laloue: Charles Laloue